Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Introduction

-A potential solution lies in integrating an upper-level ontology (e.g., Brick) with an application-specific ontology (e.g., EFOnt) to meet the practical information needs of incentive-based DR in commercial buildings.
-This idea was conceptually introduced in IEA EBC Annex 81\footnote{https://annex81.iea-ebc.org/} \cite{johra2023iea}, but it was neither formalized nor empirically validated to assess its effectiveness in addressing DR requirements.
+A potential solution to these challenges lies in combining a building-centric ontology with a DR-specific ontology and ensuring that they jointly cover the IRs of automated DR applications.
+While this idea was conceptually introduced in IEA EBC Annex 81 \cite{johra2023iea, IEA_Annex81}, it has neither been formalized nor empirically validated against the practical information needs of DR programs.
 Moreover, existing ontologies have not been developed using a formal framework that prioritizes practical implementation constraints.
-For instance, EFOnt was designed using Key Performance Indicators (KPIs) identified through a review of the academic literature \cite{li2023data}, thus these KPIs fail to fully represent the operational realities of DR programs.
-Similarly, recent evaluations of Brick’s coverage for Model Predictive Control (MPC) applications found significant gaps in its ability to support key control requirements \cite{prakash2024ontologies}.
-Thus, despite the potential for ontology integration, current approaches remain misaligned with real-world DR needs.
-Without a systematic framework that ensures ontologies satisfy practical implementation and decision-making requirements, their integration will likely fall short of enabling seamless semantic interoperability for DR applications in commercial buildings.
+For instance, EFOnt was designed based on data requirements for EnergyPlus simulations, which differ fundamentally from the operational requirements of physical commercial buildings.
+Similarly, recent evaluations of Brick’s coverage for Model Predictive Control (MPC) applications found significant gaps in its ability to support key control requirements for DR \cite{prakash2024ontologies}.
+Consequently, without a systematic framework that ensures ontologies satisfy practical decision-making requirements, simple integration will likely fall short of enabling seamless semantic interoperability.

-Recognizing this gap, our research formalizes this ontology integration approach by defining the informational requirements (IRs) necessary for semantic interoperability in \textit{incentive-based DR for commercial buildings}.
+Recognizing this gap, our research formalizes this ontology integration approach by defining the IRs necessary for semantic interoperability in \textit{incentive-based DR for commercial buildings}.
 Originating from the systems and software engineering domains, IRs define the data elements, dependencies, and constraints that enable structured information exchange between systems \cite{lana2021data, sommerville2009deriving, ma2024state}.
-We specifically consider the IRs needed for decision-making during each stage of the end-to-end business process of wholesale incentive-based DR as defined by \cite{NAESBSGTF2010}, which is visualized in Figure \ref{fig:process}.
-We look at the exchange through the perspective of building owners since there are few Independent System Operators (ISOs) but many building owners and each building owner needs to utilize thousands of data points from their building automation system while participating in DR.
+We specifically consider the IRs needed for decision-making during each stage of the business process of incentive-based DR as defined by \cite{NAESBSGTF2010, coe_demanding_2010}.